School uniforms in England: Twentieth century

 A typical 1950 girls' school uniform.

 A typical boy's grammar school uniform in 1953, with tie, blazer, cap and short trousers.

 Throughout the Edwardian era, in the private and grammar schools the established uniform of knickerbockers, Norfolk or lounge jacket, white shirt with Eton collar and bow tie or knotted tie held sway.
 Short drawers or ‘shorts’ were worn for team sports and athletics.

 After the First World War, the old-fashioned knickerbockers gave way to shorts for younger boys, and black stockings and boots were superseded by socks and shoes.
 Elementary schools had no formal uniform, younger boys continued to wear comfortable knitted sweaters and flannel shorts.
 Older boys would wear a uniform of grey flannel shorts, shirt, tie, blazer and cap.
 Older boys progressed from shorts to long flannel trousers.
-Most schools set an age or height criteria for the transition to the wearing of ‘longs’.
+Most schools set an age or height criterion for the transition to the wearing of ‘longs’.
 Schools developed distinguishing coloured stripes for blazers, sweaters, ties and caps, and their own unique blazer and cap badge.
 The 1920s school boy's uniform remained little changed until well into the second half of the twentieth century, after the Butler reforms when secondary education was made free to all, and the school leaving age was raised to 15.

 Elementary school girls under 14 wore dresses that followed fashionable lines, the loose calf-length smock-frocks of the 1890s and early 1900s, protected beneath a white or coloured pinafore, became shorter shift-style dresses during the 1920s.
 By the First World War older schoolgirls typically wore a plain tailored calf-length skirt and often a masculine-style shirt and tie.
 Many middle-class families were sending their daughters to boarding schools.
 The early twentieth-century schoolgirl was more confident.